Microphone Requirement and Recommendations

 • Shure SM48

-USB mics (microphones which are designed to plug directly into your computer with a USB connector) do not satisfy the Voice Department microphone requirement, and these won’t work with the audio interface you are required to use across the Berklee curriculum (e.g., in MTEC-111, a course taken by almost all entering students).
+USB mics are designed to plug directly into your computer with a USB connector and do not satisfy the Voice Department microphone requirement.
+USB mics won’t work with the audio interface you are required to use across the Berklee curriculum (e.g., in MTEC-111, a course taken by almost all entering students).
+However, a USB alternative works well if you'll be studying from a remote location (over Zoom, for example).
+You may also want to invest in a small desktop mic stand or a full-size floor stand so that you don't have to hold the mic for extended periods of time.

 Here is a short list of USB mics in varying price ranges: